ghafeleb/Incentive_Systems_for_New_Mobility_Services/README.md

 ```

 <p align="justify">
-Download and install **Python 3.x version** from [Python 3.x Version](https://www.python.org/downloads/).
+Download and install <b>Python 3.x version</b> from <a href="https://www.python.org/downloads/">Python 3.x Version</a>.
 You can install the required packages via pip using the following command:
 </p>

 ```